 Acq Exempt the DoD from the Clinger Cohen Act, 40 U.S.C.
-1401(3) Inf DoD should establish a common, enterprise ability to develop software solutions in the "easy-to- acquire-and-provision" cloud that is fully accredited by design of the process, tools, and pipeline.
+1401(3) DoD should establish a common, enterprise ability to develop software solutions in the "easy-to- acquire-and-provision" cloud that is fully accredited by design of the process, tools, and pipeline.

-SEI'12 Use common operating environment (COE), software development toolkits (SDKs) and enterprise services to speed up accreditation time.
+Use common operating environment (COE), software development toolkits (SDKs) and enterprise services to speed up accreditation time.
 SEI'12 Apply a risk-based, incremental approach to security architecture.
 SEI'12 Leverage design tactics such as layering and encapsulation to limit impact of change.

-SEI'13 For an SoS or for the more like SoS, an effective risk manager • scale to size and complexity of • incorporate dynamics • integrate across full life cycle: • focus on success as well as failed ly case of a system or component that participates in an existing nent approach should of systems of systems requirements to sustainment ailure -- ---
+For an SoS or for the more likely case of a system or component that participates in an existing SoS, an effective risk management approach should • scale to size and complexity of systems of systems • incorporate dynamics • integrate across full life cycle: requirements to sustainment • focus on success as well as failure -- ---